superminkfan/rag-assistant-template/README.md

 .
-├── data/                # Source documentation used to build the vector store ├── db_metadata_v5/      # Persisted Chroma database files ├── main.py              # CLI helpers for interacting with the RAG provider ├── models/              # Data models shared across the project ├── providers/           # Integration with the Ollama-based RAG provider ├── scripts/             # Utilities for scraping and ingesting documentation into Chroma
+├── data/                # Source documentation used to build the vector store ├── db_metadata_v5/      # Persisted Chroma database files ├── main.py              # Telegram bot entry point for the RAG provider ├── models/              # Data models shared across the project ├── providers/           # Integration with the Ollama-based RAG provider ├── scripts/             # Utilities for scraping and ingesting documentation into Chroma